Francesco Barbaro (politician)

-Family
+Family and education

 Francesco Barbaro was the son of Candiano Barbaro, uncle of Ermolao Barbaro, grandfather of the younger Ermolao Barbaro, and great-great grandfather of Marcantonio Barbaro and Daniele Barbaro.
 Francesco's father died in 1391 and Francesco was raised by his older brother Zaccaria.
 In 1419, Franceso married Maria Loredan, daughter of Procurator Pietro Loredan.
-Francesco and Maria had five daughters and one son, Zaccaria, who was born in 1422.
+Francesco and Maria had five daughters and one son, Zaccaria Barbaro, who was born in 1422.

-Education

 Francesco Barbaro was a student at the University of Padua and studied under John of Ravenna, Gasparino Barzizza, Vittorino da Feltre, Guarino Veronese, and Giovanni Conversini.

 Career

 In 1419, Barbaro was appointed senator of the Republic of Venice.
 He was elected governor of Como in 1421, though he declined the post.
 Later that year he accepted the governorship of Trivigi.
 He served as governor of Vicenza in 1423, of Bergamo in 1430, and of Verona in 1434.

 In 1426 Barbaro was sent as a special envoy to the Papal Court to try to persuade Pope Martin V to ally with Venice against Milan.
 In 1428, the Pope assembled a congress at Ferrara, which ended the war, with Francesco Barbaro being one of Venice’s representatives there.
 That year Barbaro also served as ambassador in Ferrara and Florence.
 In 1433, Barbaro represented Venice at the court Emperor Sigismund in Bohemia, where he and the other envoys were knighted by the Emperor.
 At Emperor Sigismund’s request, Francesco Barbaro attempted to soothe relations between the Emperor and the Hussites.
 Eugenius IV also employed Barbaro in his negotiations with the Emperor.

 Barbaro served as Venetian ambassador to Mantua in 1443, Ferrara in 1444, and Milan in 1446.

 As governor of Brescia, from 1437 to 1440, Francesco Barbaro was able to reconcile the two rival factions of Avogadri and Martinenghi and he attained a great reputation in his defense of the city against the forces of the Duke of Milan, led by Niccolò Piccinino.
 Barbaro's success was commemorated by Giovanni Battista Tiepolo in his painting The Glorification of the Barbaro Family.
+Barbaro was succeeded as Captain of Brescia by his brother-in-law Giacomo Loredan.

-Barbaro was governor of Verona again in 1441, and later was appointed governor of Padua and Governor General of Friuli in 1445.
+Francesco Barbaro was governor of Verona again in 1441, and later was appointed governor of Padua and Governor General of Friuli in 1445.
 In 1444 he arbitrated a border dispute between the cities of Verona and Vicenza.
 He finally returned to Venice as a state councilor and was elected Procurator of St Mark's in 1452.
 Francesco Barbaro also served as Luogotenente of Friuli from 1448 to 1449.

 In 1453, Barbaro's friend, Filippo da Rimini, serving as chancellor of Venetian Corfu, sent him an account of the fall of Constantinople.
 When Barbaro died the following year, da Rimini delivered a funeral oration.